 (Ord.
 4-140, passed 1-12-2011) Penalty, see 90.99

-90.06 PRIVATE PROPERTY AND MOTOR VEHICLES; ENTRY.
+90.06 PRIVATE PROPERTY AND MOTOR VEHICLES; ENTRY

 (A) The persons in the course of their duties in enforcing this subchapter shall have the privilege of entering onto private land, but shall not enter into any building or dwelling without permission or authorization.